Royals vs. White Sox Player Props Betting Odds

-You can wager on player prop bet odds for Luis Robert, Vinnie Pasquantino and other players on the Chicago White Sox and Kansas City Royals before their matchup at 7:40 PM ET on Wednesday at Kauffman Stadium.
+You can find player prop bet odds for Vinnie Pasquantino, Andrew Vaughn and others on the Kansas City Royals and Chicago White Sox ahead of their matchup at 2:10 PM ET on Thursday at Kauffman Stadium.

 Bet on this matchup or its props with DraftKings!